arogozhnikov/python3_with_pleasure/README.md

         # do something with an image
 ```

-Previously it was always tempting to use string concatenation (which is concise, but obviously bad),
+Previously it was always tempting to use string concatenation (concise, but obviously bad),
-with `pathlib` the code is safe, concise, and readable.
+now with `pathlib` the code is safe, concise, and readable.

 Also `pathlib.Path` has a bunch of methods, that every python novice previously had to google: